ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 8 - Analytics in API Connect/README.md

 ---
 # Lab 8	- Case Study Used in this Tutorial

-In this tutorial, you will simulate a good amount of traffic passing through the API Connect platform by executing a script that will invoke a series of `curl` commands that will hit a dummy API.
-Upon that script finishing, you will go into the API Manager and get some hands on experience with customizing a dashboard and viewing the analytics for traffic run on the system.
+In this tutorial, you will go into the API Manager and get some hands on experience with customizing a dashboard and viewing the analytics for traffic run on the system.

 ---
 # Lab 8	- Step by Step Lab Instructions